-For a limited time, enjoy up to 50% rebate off annual fees when you invest in CapBridge Preferred Access Bonds!
+For a limited time, enjoy up to 50% rebate off annual fees when you invest with CapBridge Preferred Access Bonds!

 Investors in Silver and Gold Tier will have their annual fees reduced in the form of rebates.

-CapBridge reserves the right to vary our fees or promotional period without notice.
+CapBridge reserves the right to vary our fees or promotion period without prior notice.

 Bonds are debt securities issued by corporate or government entities (the bond issuer).
 Entities usually issue bonds in order to raise money to finance various projects and activities.